Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 Both the numerator and denominator can be approximated using empirical averages over a trajectory and/or multiple replicas, introducing a binning of the collective variable values to get a piecewise constant (in~$z$) approximation.
 This is made precise in the next paragraph.

 \paragraph{The discretization in practice.} We now specify the methodology used in the numerical experiments.
-Let us consider an interval~$[z_{\rm min},z_{\rm max}]$ of the latent space~$\xi(\calQ)$ over which the diffusion will be approximated.
-Outside this interval, the diffusion will simply set to a constant.
+Let us consider an interval~$[z_{\rm min},z_{\rm max}]$ of the latent space~$\xi(\calQ)$ over which the map~$H_t$ is approximated.
 The interval~$[z_{\rm min},z_{\rm max}]$ should be chosen so that most of the values of the collective variable lie in it.
+Outside this interval, the value of~$H_t$ is simply set to a constant so that $H_t$ is continuous.
 We next discretize this interval using~$N_z$ bins by defining

-We thus construct an approximation of the map~$\Gamma_t$ using a piecewise constant map on~$[z_{\rm min},z_{\rm max}]$.
+We thus construct an approximation of the map~$H_t$ using a piecewise constant map on~$[z_{\rm min},z_{\rm max}]$.
 Denote by~$(q^{k})_{0\leqslant n\leqslant N}$ a trajectory obtained from a discretization of~\eqref{eq:overdamped_langevin_diffusion} (\emph{e.g.}~using MALA).
-The value of~$\Gamma_{t}(z)$ at time~$t_n=n\Delta t$ is then approximated as
+The value of~$H_{t}(z)$ at time~$t_n=n\Delta t$ is then approximated as

 \paragraph{Hyperparameters.} ABF methods usually use additional hyperparameters, which prevent numerical instabilities when discretizing the dynamics.
-We consider two of them here: \begin{itemize} \item The learned diffusion is used in a given bin only if this bin has been visited a sufficiently large number of times, the threshold being given by~$N_{\rm min}$. \item The update of the conditional expectation is done every~$N_{\rm update}$ steps of the dynamics. \end{itemize}
+We consider two of them here: \begin{itemize} \item The learned diffusion is used in a given bin only if this bin has been visited a sufficiently large number of times, the threshold being given by~$N_{\rm min}$. \item The update of the conditional expectation is performed every~$N_{\rm update}$ steps of the dynamics. \end{itemize}